core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * Maintaining request-response bindings in the absence of request source authentication; and

-* Building and processing of Deterministic Requests, which have no source authentication and thus require the former.
+* Composition and processing of Deterministic Requests, which have no source authentication and thus require the former.

 ## Use Cases